:: taghycardia ::

 The log explained

 Ok.
-Either you have read thus far (praise your patience then :) or pressed F1, and now you are looking at something like a code listing.
-What does all this mean, you may wonder.
+Either you have read thus far or pressed F1, and now you are looking at scan results presented by the program; next step is to review the scan log.

-If you are using the program for its main purpose, that is, pre-processing folders to make them accessible on a portable player, AND you have set all the settings right, then all you need to do now is just press the Apply changes button: taghycardia will take care of the rest, and your albums will become fully accessible on your tag-sorting player.
+If you are using the program for its main purpose, that is, pre-processing some folders to make them accessible on a portable player, AND you have set all the settings right, AND you are sure you've done everything right when answering the prompts during the scanning, then you may skip the review part and just press the Apply changes button: taghycardia will take care of the rest making the albums fully accessible on your tag-sorting player after uploading.

-If you are using the program just for auto cover art downloading (you chose the corresponding option in the Settings Wizard and didn't change any other settings), then you may skip to the Cover Art section.
+If you are using the program primarily for automated cover art downloading or removing, make sure you also read the Cover Art section.

 The log lists every folder the program has processed, in the following format: